 When you first notice a new blind pimple, you may consider trying warm compresses.

-The heat from a warm compress can increase blood flow to the area you are applying it to and potentially speed up the healing process.
+This is one of the most popular acne treatments because the heat from a warm compress can increase blood flow to the area you are applying it to and potentially speed up the healing process.

 If you choose to try a warm compress, start with a clean washcloth and some warm water.
 Be sure that the warm water is not so warm that it burns your face.

 Make sure you use a soft cloth to avoid any discomfort.